GECToken-DeFi/DGEFi/README.md

     Mine Pool Supply S(MiningPool) = Σ(SN) * 50%)+ S(0)

-    Σ(SN) Refers to the total amount of the forward purchase transaction DGE on that day, S(0)Refers to the initial mining pool.
+    Σ(SN) Refers to the total amount of the forward purchase transaction DGE on that day, S(0)Refers to the remaining amount in the initial mining pool.

     Mining earnings = S(invest)/S(liquidity) * S(MiningPool)